-- 8. You can complain in person at our office, by phone, in writing, by email or via our complaints form
+- 8. You can complain in person at any of our offices, by phone, in writing, by email or via our complaints form www.saa.gov.uk/dab-vjb/complaints/onlinecomplaintform

-- 9. It is easier for us to address complaints if you make them quickly and directly to the service concerned.
-So please talk to a member of our staff at the service you are complaining about.
+- 9. It is easier for us to address complaints if you make them quickly and directly to us.
+So please talk to a member of our staff.
 Then they can try to resolve the issue.

 - 10. When complaining, please tell us:

 - your full name and contact details

 - as much as you can about the complaint

-- what has gone wrong; and - what outcome you are seeking.
+- what has gone wrong; and

+- what outcome you are seeking.